Frobenius manifold structures on the spaces of abelian integrals: Identifying structures

 \subsection{Isomonodromic deformations}

 We are going to identify $\nabla_\infty$ with some isomonodromic deformation.
 Thus we shall need some generalities on isomonodromy.
-For more detail we refer to~\cite{Babelon}.
+For more details we refer to~\cite{Babelon}.
 Note that there is a standard relation between isomonodromy and Frobenius manifolds, see~\cite{Sabbah}, but it will not be used in our paper.

-Let $\Y\to\M$ be a holomorphic fiber bundle, equipped with a family of meromorphic flat connections on fibers (i.e.\ a relative connection).
+Let $\Y\to\M$ be a holomorphic fiber bundle, equipped with a family of meromorphic flat connections on fibers (i.e., a relative connection).
 This family is said to be \emph{isomonodromic} if it can be extended to a flat absolute meromorphic connection on $\Y$.
-The family of connections with regular singularities is isomonodromic if and only if the monodromy does not change.
+It is known that the family of connections with regular singularities is isomonodromic if and only if the monodromy does not change.